Robert R. Ruffolo Jr.: Early life and education

 He has a Bachelor of Science in pharmacy, 1973, Ohio State University; PhD in pharmacology, 1976, also from Ohio State.

+Career

-He spent two years as a postdoctoral fellow at the National Institutes of Health, then spent 6 years at Eli Lilly & Co. and 17 years at SmithKline Beecham, where he was senior vice president and director of biological sciences, worldwide.
+He spent two years as a postdoctoral fellow at the National Institutes of Health, then spent six years at Eli Lilly and Company and 17 years at SmithKline Beecham, where he was senior vice president and director of biological sciences, worldwide.
 He joined Wyeth in 2000, working his way up to the position of President of Research and Development.
 At Wyeth, Dr. Ruffolo managed an R&D organization of 9,000 scientists with an annual budget in excess of $3 billion.

 Ruffolo retired shortly before Pfizer acquired Wyeth in 2009.